omakoleg/typescript-practices/docs/pages/language/replace-class.md

 > Always try to use functional style !

-Sample database adapter with few methods and property
+Sample database adapter with few methods and single property

 ```ts
 interface DbAdapter {